Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 information in the builder and re-apply it.
 That is useful for mirroring and such which we will get into later.

+Items captured in this case are:

+* All the Ziva nodes. (zTissue, zTet, zAttachment, etc..)
+* Order of the nodes so we can re-create material layers reliably.
+* Attributes and values of the nodes.
+(Including weight maps)
+* Sub-tissue information.
+* User defined tet mesh reference.
+(Not the actual mesh)
+* Any embedded mesh reference.
+(Not the actual mesh)
+* Curve reference to drive zLineOfAction.
+(Not actual curve)
+* Relevant zSolver for each node.
+* Mesh information used for world space lookup to interpolate maps if needed.

 Building
 ^^^^^^^^

+Building takes the information from retrieving and applying it back into the scene.
+The expectation is that you have a scene with geometry in it and it builds with that geo.  zBuilder will not re-create the geometry.
+The geometry can have a Ziva setup on it already or not, just as long as the geo is already in scene.

 Building to restore scene to previous state
 *******************************************